 Refer to the next section Archive a series.

 A series can be archived to hide it from your dashboards and other views.
 This is particularly useful if you no longer have meetings in the series and don’t need them in your regular views any more.
 The information is not deleted from MinuteMe so it can be retrieved later.

-After opening any meeting in the series, choose Archive from the action menunext to the series title in the left panel of the Meeting details page.
+After opening any meeting in the series, choose Archive from the action menunext to the series title in the left sidebar of the Meeting details page.